Food, one of my favourite subjects! And one of the main factors you really need...

 Here at Boho we LOVE Tipi weddings!
 Any sort of Marquee or Yurt wedding, but especially Tipi’s.
-Now it’s summer it really is the perfect time for a Tipi wedding, but did you know that you can hold a Tipi wedding throughout the year, it doesn’t just have to be a summer thing?!
+Now it’s it’s getting closer to summer it really is the perfect time to look at planning a Tipi wedding, but did you know that you can hold a Tipi wedding throughout the year, it doesn’t just have to be a summer thing?!
 If you are in the process of planning a Tipi wedding or considering one, then this two-part blog series from Jacquie at Elite Tents is a must read for you.
 Jacquie is an absolute expert in her field so she has all the knowledge and advice you need for planning and organising a Tipi wedding.
-Part One is today and Jacquie will be back this time next week with Part Two.
+Part One is this morning and Jacquie will be back this afternoon with Part Two.

 Since Elite Tents was set up in 2010, I have been involved in planning almost 700 tipi outdoor weddings; I have seen the pitfalls, the details that can sometimes be overlooked, but most importantly those ideas that do work and will ensure that the wedding day is so amazing, memorable and enjoyable for the couple and all their guests that you won’t be surprised to learn that in my opinion the pros massively outweigh the cons.